yaroslav-gwit/HosterCore/README.md

 pkg update && pkg install -y bash curl tmux
 ```

 This step is optional but highly recommended.
-Essentially, if you ignore to set any of these values they will be generated automatically.
-Specifically look at the network port and ZFS encryption password:
+Essentially, if you ignore to set any of these values - they will be set for you automatically.
 ```
 export DEF_NETWORK_NAME=internal
 export DEF_NETWORK_BR_ADDR=10.0.103.254